ksgwxfan/climate-parser/README.md

 `metYearRank("temp",qty)` :: Ranks by the meteorological year (March-Feb).
 Like `monthRank`, you must specify which type of ranking you want
 `seasonRank(season,"temp",qty)` :: Ranks by the meteorological season.
 Like `monthRank`, you must specify which type of ranking you want
 `customRank("attribute",qty,m1,d1,*[m2,d2])` :: Ranks by the meteorological season.
 Like some others, you must specify which type of ranking you want
 `allDayRank("attribute",qty,**{season="season",year=<YEAR>,month=<MONTH>,ascending=False})` :: Ranks based on individual days in the record, in contrast to `dayRank` which only compares records from a specified day.
-You can use it, for example, to get an all-time daily record high/low; all-time daily record rain/snow, etc
+You can use it, for example, to get an all-time daily record high/low; all-time daily record rain/snow, etc. To reverse the order (lowest to highest), include the `ascending=True` kwarg (only valid for temperature attrs)
+`allMonthRank("attribute",qty,**{season="season",ascending=False})` :: Ranks individual months, allowing comparison of different months to each other; monthly parallel of `allDayRank`.
+It does not accept as many optional keyword arguments though.
+To reverse the order (lowest to highest), include the `ascending=True` kwarg

 Example output: